tatanda/tatanda.github.io/_posts/2017-12-01-Linear Regression.md

 *Plot the Cost values*

-To check that our gradient descent theta values are actually optimized, we have to plot the cost values to check for convergence
+<div align = "justify"> To check that our gradient descent theta values are actually optimized, we have to plot the
+cost values to check for convergence</div>

 ```python